Corks, exotic 4-manifolds and knot concordance: Abstract

 \section{Abstract}

-We give a method for producing framed knots which represent homeomorphic but non-diffeomorphic (Stein) 4-manifolds, using corks and satellite maps.
-To obtain the method, we introduce a new description of cork twists.
-As an application, we construct knots with the same $0$-surgery which are not concordant for any orientations.
-This disproves the Akbulut-Kirby conjecture given in 1978.
+We show that, for each integer $n$, there exist infinitely many pairs of $n$-framed knots representing homeomorphic but non-diffeomorphic (Stein) 4-manifolds, which are the simplest possible exotic 4-manifolds regarding handlebody structures.
+To produce these examples, we introduce a new description of cork twists and utilize satellite maps.
+As an application, we produce knots with the same $0$-surgery which are not concordant for any orientations, disproving the Akbulut-Kirby conjecture given in 1978.